This is a ranking of colleges and universities based solely on the popularity of their Agricultural Production program. Read the methodology here.

 North Dakota State University - Main Campus features a low crime rate, one of the most safe in the U.S..
 North Dakota State University - Main Campus also has graduate degree programs for those who want to continue after achieving a four-year degree.
 Ever wish colleges were graded with a report card?
 Now they are.
 Look at North Dakota State University - Main Campus' scorecard.

 It's hard to beat University of Minnesota - Crookston if you want to study Agricultural Production.
 This is an exceptional option for students who have a preference for the charms of a small college town.

-University of Minnesota - Crookston offers several online degree options, with business administration being the most popular.
 With 62.8% of the professors being full time, students are sure to get plenty of face time with educators.
+You'll be able to learn about numerous cultures first-hand, thanks to UMN Crookston's diverse population.
 A virtual tour may be a great way to learn more about University of Minnesota - Crookston.

 William Woods University is a wonderful choice for individuals interested in an Agricultural Production major.
 Students who delight in a more relaxed life will treasure the school's location in the not so big town of Fulton, Missouri.

 Every year, roughly 100.0% freshman students get a scholarship, with the average amount being $10,452.
 William Woods University graduates end up with about $26,140 of student loans on average.
 Which is far lower than the national average of $28,547.
 The scorecard provides a good review of William Woods University.